kayla-manning/election-analysis-2020/posts/final.md

 # Final Prediction
 ## November 1, 2020

+*This forecast uses polling numbers as of 3 PM EST on 11/1/2020.*

 ### Overview

-This forecast predicts that Joe Biden will win a popular vote victory of **52.8%** with a narrow Electoral College majority of **273** votes compared to Donald Trump's **265** votes.
+This forecast predicts that Joe Biden will win a popular vote victory of **52.7%** with a narrow Electoral College majority of **273** votes compared to Donald Trump's **265** votes.
 However, the model projects a high level of uncertainty in several battleground states.
 As a result, the Electoral College could easily swing to a Trump victory or further in Biden's favor.

 ### Model Description and Methodology